-There is no doubt that many taxpayers file their returns before the April deadline so they can get their tax refunds quickly.
+There is no doubt that many taxpayers file their returns before the filing deadline so they can get their tax refunds quickly.
 But remember, the IRS does need some time to process your tax return before it can issue the refund.
 Watch this video to learn more about when you'll be receiving your tax refund.

 Hello, I’m Jill from TurboTax with some important information about federal tax refunds.